ddemile/FakeAchievements/README.md

 - Use `FakeAchievementManager.ShowAchievement("your_achievement_id")` in your mod code to display the achievement

 ## Examples
+The full code of the examples below can be found on the [example mod repository](https://github.com/ddemile/FakeAchievementsExample?tab=readme-ov-file)
 ### Example plugin that triggers an achievemnt when the player dies
 ```cs
 using FakeAchievements;